-D. Government Protection from Persecution
+4. Government protection from persecution

-An Asylum applicant must also show that the persecution was "committed by the government or forces the government is either 'unable or unwilling' to control."21 The AG in Matter of A-B- attempted to increase the difficulty of meeting this requirement in the context of harm by private actors, but he also continued to employ the "unable or unwilling standard."
+Chapter 2 of this manual explains that an asylum applicant must also show that the persecution was "committed by the government or forces the government is either 'unable or unwilling' to control."
+The AG in Matter of A-B- attempted to increase the difficulty of meeting this requirement in the context of harm by private actors, but he also continued to employ the "unable or unwilling standard."
 This conflation of standards creates confusion around how adjudicators will evaluate this requirement, which is exacerbated by the lack of clarity of this muddled explanation in the ICE and USCIS memoranda.
-Chapter 2 of the ILRC's manual, Essentials of Asylum Law, discusses how to demonstrate the "unable or unwilling to control" element.

-Although the decision employs and cites the "unable or unwilling standard," the AG also states that government inaction alone is insufficient to satisfy this element.22 Instead, the "applicant must show that the government condoned the private actions 'or at least demonstrated a complete helplessness to protect the victims.'
-23 The USCIS and ICE memoranda again incorporate this problematic dicta from Matter of A-B-, 24 despite well-established Supreme Court precedent and related caselaw interpreting "unable and unwilling" more broadly and declining to require certainty or
+Although the decision employs and cites the "unable or unwilling standard," the AG also states that government inaction alone is insufficient to satisfy this element.
+22 Instead, the "applicant must show that the government condoned the private actions 'or at least demonstrated a complete helplessness to protect the victims."
+23 The USCIS and ICE memoranda again incorporate this problematic dicta from Matter of A-B-, 24 despite well-established Supreme Court precedent and related caselaw interpreting "unable and unwilling" more broadly and declining to require certainty or even a probability of persecution.
+25 Advocates should argue that Matter of A-B-'s standard of "complete helplessness," is legally incorrect and that asylum applicants should only be held to the proper "unable or unwilling" standard.